CourtHive/tods-competition-factory/CATEGORY_VALIDATION_IMPLEMENTATION_SUMMARY.md

 ## ✅ Implementation Complete

-Category validation has been successfully implemented for `addEventEntries.ts` in the tods-competition-factory repository.
+Category validation has been successfully implemented for `addEventEntries.ts` in the Competion Factory repository.

 ## What Was Implemented